MarginallyClever/Makelangelo-software/.github/ISSUE_TEMPLATE/bug_report.md

 **What was supposed to happen**
 A clear and concise description of what you expected to happen.

 A clear and concise description of what happens instead.

 **Platform (please complete the following information):**
  - Version: [e.g. 7.22.0]
  - OS: [e.g. OSX/Windows/Linux flavor]
- - Robot model (if any): [e.g. Makelangelo 5]
+ - plugins: list them all!

 **Log file**
-Makelangelo software should generate a log.txt file.
+There may be a `~/Donatello/log.txt` file.
 Please paste or link it here.
+Save your work as a `.graph` file and paste or link it here, please.
+Ideally the smallest number of nodes to recreate the problem.

 **Additional context**
 Add any other context about the problem here.